OpenGIS/inreach-mapshare/readme.md

 If you experience any issues with the plugin, ensure that your MapShare page (i.e. share.garmin.com/[your_identifier]) is displaying data.
 This is important - this plugin can only display data available to your MapShare.

+> [!CAUTION]
-**Important!
-Even if you have a MapShare password set, this plugin simply uses it to request your data; it does not protect it from being viewed.
-You are responsible for <a href="https://wordpress.org/support/article/using-password-protection/">protecting access</a> if needed.**
+> Even if you have a MapShare password set, this plugin simply uses it to request your data; it does not protect it from being viewed.
+You are responsible for <a href="https://wordpress.org/support/article/using-password-protection/">protecting access</a> if needed.

 Please report issues or make suggestions by creating a <a href="https://github.com/opengis/inreach-mapshare/issues">GitHub issue</a>.

+> [!NOTE]
-_This plugin is free, open-source software and is not maintained by Garmin.
-Data is requested from the Garmin <a href="https://support.garmin.com/?faq=tdlDCyo1fJ5UxjUbA9rMY8">inReach KML Feeds</a> service._
+> This plugin is free, open-source software and is not maintained by Garmin.
+Data is requested from the Garmin <a href="https://support.garmin.com/?faq=tdlDCyo1fJ5UxjUbA9rMY8">inReach KML Feeds</a> service.

 ## Installation